mvillafuertem/scala-1/README.md

 ### Topics

 Topics are ordered collections of lessons.
-Their index is stored in the [topics/index.json] file.
+Their index is stored in the [topics/index.json](topics/index.json) file.
 The structure of a single topic is defined in the `index.json` file inside the specific directory named after the topic in the `topics` directory.
 This `index.json` file has following JSON structure:

 | Field name | Type           | Description                                      |
 |------------|----------------|--------------------------------------------------|
 | `name`     | String         | Name of the topic that is visible on the website |
 | `desc`     | String         | Description of the topic                         |
 | `lessons`  | List of Lesson | Lessons that this topic consists of              |

+### Lessons

 The `Lesson` JSON type structure: